NexPlayer/Android-SDK/advanced.md

 This is an asynchronous operation that will run in the background (even for local content).

-When this operation completes, `onAsyncCmdComplete` is called with one of the following command constants (depending on the type specified in the open call):
+When this operation completes, `onAsyncCmdComplete` is called with one of the following command constants (depending on thetypespecified in the open call):

 - NEXPLAYER\_ASYNC\_CMD\_OPEN\_LOCAL
 - NEXPLAYER\_ASYNC\_CMD\_OPEN\_STREAMING
 - NEXPLAYER\_ASYNC\_CMD\_OPEN\_STORE\_STREAM

-Success or failure of the operation can be determined by checking the result argument passed to onAsyncCmdComplete.
+Success or failure of the operation can be determined by checking theresultargument passed toonAsync- CmdComplete.
 If the result is 0, the media was successfully opened; if it is any other value, the operation failed.

 Calls to open must be matched with calls to NexPlayer.close.